 Acoustic foam is made differently to open-celled foam so that you get a product that does its job well.

-Here are what the significant differences are between standard foam and acoustic foam:
+Learn how acoustic foam differs from open-cell foam for soundproofing or say significant differences are between standard foam and acoustic foam:

 The structure of the cells.
 Foam that is used on furniture products is measured by cell size.
 For example, cushions will typically have a Pores Per Inch rating of 60-70.
 This measurement is also known as PPI.
 Speciality foams such as dry fast foam that is used for outdoor seating cushions or noodles in the pool will have a PPI of around 25-30.